Christa Muth: Early life and education

+Since 2013, Christa has been domiciled on Salagnon Island in Switerland.
+She is active with Anthros and serves as rector of Generation.

-Professional experience in the post ’68 context
+Professional experience

 In the post ’68 movement, Muth opted for a politically liberal attitude promoting alternative businesses rather than violent confrontation with the system.
 In her view, these businesses had the advantage to develop an in depth understanding of the realities and constraints in management rather than judging and condemn.
 She initiated several businesses or assisted interested groups in the launch.
 The condition for her participation was always a participative or better self-governed management model (autogestion).
 The objectives of the initiatives in which she participated invariably focused on sustainability, empowerment and creating jobs for those who were in trouble finding appropriate work in line with their values.

 Despite her values and intentions, Muth was harshly criticized because of her management style which was perceived by some as pseudo-democratic and authoritarian.

 Some of the businesses she started have survived until today, the most notable and where she had a leading role as founder-manager for 6 years is probably Voyages APN in Geneva, originally a travel agency and coach transport company in the legal form of a cooperative.
 Ten years after her departure from this company the staff took over the company, discarded the form of the cooperative and instated private ownership.